shntanuuhere/Tales/README.md

 ## Features

 ### Wallpapers
-- Browse high-quality wallpapers
+- Browse high-quality wallpapers from Unsplash API
 - Set as home screen or lock screen
 - Download for offline use
 - Save favorites
 - Browse by categories
 - Like wallpapers you enjoy

-### Podcast Player
-- Stream podcasts from RSS feeds
-- Background playback support
-- Playback speed control (0.75x, 1.0x, 1.5x, 2.0x)
-- Skip forward/backward
-- Episode progress tracking
-- Mini-player for continuous listening while browsing

-### Notes
-- Create, edit, and organize personal notes
-- Rich text formatting
-- Color-coded categories
-- Search functionality

 ### User Experience
 - Beautiful, minimalist design